jaredthirsk/PwdLess/README.md

 Here's an overview of how you can use PwdLess to authenticate a user (this is very similar to OAuth2 grants):

-(_Note: TOTP == "Time-based One-Time Password"_, a short-lived password with the purpose of being replaced by a more permanent JWT)

-1. Users provide their email address & are sent a TOTP A user provides their email address to your website (ie. JS client).
-In turn, it makes an API call to PwdLess's `/auth/sendtotp?identifier=USER_EMAIL`.
-This will cause PwdLess to send the email a TOTP.
+1. Users provide their email address & are sent a nonce A user provides their email address to your website (ie. JS client).
+In turn, it makes an API call to PwdLess's `/auth/sendNonce?identifier=USER_EMAIL`.
+This will cause PwdLess to send the email a nonce.
 The email server settings are easily configurable.

-2. The user opens the TOTP URL or enters the TOTP into your app Once your website recieves the TOTP the user recieved (by letting the user enter it manually or through query strings), you will begin requesting a JWT for the user.
-To do this, your website makes an API call to PwdLess's `/auth/totpToToken?totp=SUPPLIED_TOTP`.
+2. The user opens the nonce URL or enters the nonce into your app Once your website recieves the nonce the user recieved (by letting the user enter it manually or through query strings), you will begin requesting a JWT for the user.
+To do this, your website makes an API call to PwdLess's `/auth/nonceToToken?nonce=SUPPLIED_NONCE`.
 PwdLess will then respond with a signed JWT containing the user's email address.

 3. You use the JWT to authenticate the user into your APIs Since it is not possible to change the contents of a signed JWT (given that you validate it in your APIs), you can now be certain of the user's identity & proceed by including the JWT in the authorization header of all subsequent requests made by your website.